Happy Gregorian New Year

 As we transition from one year to the next according to the traditional Gregorian Calendar, most folks this new year are looking forward to a year with relief from the past two years of dealing with that pesky pestilence COVID-19.
 (See “Cosmic Clockworks II” in main Menu.)
 The “19” is the year it first was declared and named, but didn’t get hammered down in the USA until Spring 2020 when the first shut-downs were imposed.
 One might say it’s been “hell” ever since, but so can a common cold without some across the counter and less invasive therapeutics like some good ole chicken soup and vitamins C, D3 and Zinc to boost up natural immunity, especially in we older folks.
 What the vast majority of the medical establishment have proposed is “trust us, we are the science, our immunity is better than natural immunity”, and most people put their trust in that while neglecting Father God’s and the Lord’s bio-design.
 It’s a white horse that goes about conquering and to conquer!
 (See Missing Links – Appendix IV in main menu and other related posts in archives.)

-The way things are shaping up in the news on red horse issues, especially within the last week of 2021, is that we are about to get into a conflict with an old ally from WW II on the old eastern front and a new found friend who was rescued from our enemy in the same war on the old western front simultaneously.
-The question is: Can this country which has taken “In God We God” out of its banner and placed the flag above God with its staff dividing “In God” from “We Trust” survive another two front war?
-(See “Can Money Talk” and/or “Missing Links – Chapter X” in main menu.)
+The way things are shaping up in the news on red horse issues, especially within the last week of 2021, is that we are about to get into a conflict with an old ally from WW II on the old eastern front and a newfound friend who was rescued from our enemy in the same war on the old western front simultaneously.
+The question is: Can this country which has taken “In God We God” out of its banner and placed the flag above God with its staff dividing “In God” from “We Trust” survive another two-front war?
+(See “Can Money Talk” in the archives or the last part of “Missing Links – Chapter X” in main menu.)
 When the black horse joins its white and red buddies, thing will get worse, unless we turn from our wicked and spiteful ways in the doctrines and traditions of men (Chapters IV & IX) that have led up to the edge of the pit of despair while singing songs of glory.
 Then there is the snare!
 (Isaiah 24:16-23)

 There is only one hope!
 Turn back to Father God in truth and righteousness.
 Jesus did not keep His Father’s Commandments in our stead, but became a living sacrifice for the forgiveness of sin when we fall short of Father God’s glory.
 What more love could our creator have for us than to become like us and lay down His life and pick it up again being the Firstfruit of our eternal salvation.
 What proof of purchase of that precious blood do we have?
 (John 14:15-21)